bibliadelpueblo/BibliaLibre/Bibles/English.WorldEnglishBibleGB/45-John.md

 # 17
 ^1^ Jesus said these things, then lifting up his eyes to heaven, he said, “Father, the time has come.
 Glorify your Son, that your Son may also glorify you; ^2^ even as you gave him authority over all flesh, so he will give eternal life to all whom you have given him. ^3^ This is eternal life, that they should know you, the only true God, and him whom you sent, Jesus Christ. ^4^ I glorified you on the earth.
 I have accomplished the work which you have given me to do. ^5^ Now, Father, glorify me with your own self with the glory which I had with you before the world existed.

 ^6^ “I revealed your name to the people whom you have given me out of the world.
 They were yours, and you have given them to me.
 They have kept your word. ^7^ Now they have known that all things whatever you have given me are from you, ^8^ for the words which you have given me I have given to them; and they received them, and knew for sure that I came from you.
 They have believed that you sent me. ^9^ I pray for them.
 I don’t pray for the world, but for those whom you have given me, for they are yours. ^10^ All things that are mine are yours, and yours are mine, and I am glorified in them. ^11^ I am no more in the world, but these are in the world, and I am coming to you.
 Holy Father, keep them through your name which you have given me, that they may be one, even as we are. ^12^ While I was with them in the world, I kept them in your name.
 I have kept those whom you have given me.
 None of them is lost except the son of destruction, that the Scripture might be fulfilled. ^13^ But now I come to you, and I say these things in the world, that they may have my joy made full in themselves. ^14^ I have given them your word.
 The world hated them because they are not of the world, even as I am not of the world. ^15^ I pray not that you would take them from the world, but that you would keep them from the evil one. ^16^ They are not of the world, even as I am not of the world. ^17^ Sanctify them in your truth.
-Your word is truth.^*^ ^18^ As you sent me into the world, even so I have sent them into the world. ^19^ For their sakes I sanctify myself, that they themselves also may be sanctified in truth.
+Your word is truth.^^ ^18^ As you sent me into the world, even so I have sent them into the world. ^19^ For their sakes I sanctify myself, that they themselves also may be sanctified in truth.
 ^[17:17 Psalm 119:142]

 ^20^ “Not for these only do I pray, but for those also who will believe in me through their word, ^21^ that they may all be one; even as you, Father, are in me, and I in you, that they also may be one in us; that the world may believe that you sent me. ^22^ The glory which you have given me, I have given to them, that they may be one, even as we are one, ^23^ I in them, and you in me, that they may be perfected into one, that the world may know that you sent me and loved them, even as you loved me. ^24^ Father, I desire that they also whom you have given me be with me where I am, that they may see my glory which you have given me, for you loved me before the foundation of the world. ^25^ Righteous Father, the world hasn’t known you, but I knew you; and these knew that you sent me. ^26^ I made known to them your name, and will make it known; that the love with which you loved me may be in them, and I in them.”